 If you want a cat to be active in dealing with rats, you need to understand that not all felines are equipped to assist in this manner.
 In other words, if you think you need more than just the presence of a cat to keep rats out, you need to make sure that a cat your select is a proven “mouser.”
 (The term “mouser” is applied to cats that stalk and capture mice and rats.)
 You need to confirm that a particular cat is adept at stalking and snaring rats.

-A typical house cat in this day and age is not going to have been trained to mouse by its mother.
-On the other hand, a barn cat will be taught to mouse.
+A typical house cat in this day and age is not going to have been trained to catch a mouse by its mother.
+On the other hand, a barn cat will be taught to catch a mouse.
 Thus, you need to do a bit of homework about a cat’s background if you want an active mouser rather than sentinel that repels rats by its mere presence.

 Peppermint oil is thought to deter rats from entering into treated areas.
 In order to accomplish this objective, a considerable amount of peppermint oil must be used in high concentrations.
 For many people, the concentration creates such an intense odor that it becomes unpleasant for them.
 In other words, intense peppermint oil may repel rats, but it also has a similar impact on humans.